matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 So that's a big thing, right?
 Having a self describing data structure.
 What does that mean, for someone, when you have a self describing data structure?
 It means you can send me stuff I don't really understand, I can actually do a significant amount with it.
 Because if you send me strings that have dates in it, and some other strings, have URIs in them, and some other strings have some other random stuff in them.
 And some numbers mean numbers.
 And some numbers mean dates, what have I now got?
 I have something I need to understand the schema of in order to correctly process, render, allow the user to edit.
 If you sent me something, some hybrid data structure, and it had dates in it, and I didn't really know what the bigger picture was, can I give the user an editor for that?

-[audience member] You could wrap it in lambdas.
+[Audience member] You could wrap it in lambdas.

 Oh my god!
 No actually, no, I could not really.

-[laughter from audience]
+[Laughter from audience]

 The answer is no, you couldn't, so you have to be very careful, right?
 When you say I could just use a string, ou could just use a string, but when you do, you're moving away from self description.
 And self description is really valuable.